Most Franchise Failures Are Predictable & Avoidable

 In some cases, all parties might understand the potential for failure and still proceed.
 The concept is known to have flaws that are detrimental to prospective franchisees.
 What?
 That can’t be true!
 Here are two examples.

-One, the franchisor’s goal is basically profiteering and selling a bad deal can still work when flaws won’t or don’t produce rot immediately.
+One, the franchisor’s goal is primarily profiteering.
+A concept is known to be flawed, but is marketed anyway.
 That could be any number of things: supplier pricing/markups, preferred treatment of company owned units, unconscionable fees, and so on.

 Two, the concept simply isn’t ready or right, so ‘we’ll fix it as we go.’
 Yeah, right.